 Getting a diagnosis of adult ADD is important so that it can be properly treated by professionals who are knowledgeable about the condition.
 Though it can negatively impact an individual’s life, adult ADD is very treatable with therapy, counseling, medication, or a combination of treatments.
 Many of those with adult ADD benefit from talking with a professional and caring therapist or counselor in addition to taking stimulant, non-stimulant, and anti-depressant medication that helps them cope with their condition.

 Common Stimulant Medications

 Short-acting stimulants must be taken every 3-6 hours and include drugs such as Adderall, Dexedrine, Focalin, Methylin, and Ritalin.
 Long-acting stimulants include the drugs Adderall XR, Concerta, Evekeo, Ritalin LA, Vyvanse, and Focalin XR and must be taken every 6-8 hours.
-Stimulants are effective treatments in about 70% of adult ADD cases.
+Stimulants are effective treatments in about 70 percent of adult ADD cases.
 They are especially effective for treating hyperactivity, increasing attention span and focus, and improving interpersonal interaction.